What is Radon?

 The following highlights the requirements that apply to multi-family buildings, where VERTEX has extensive experience:

-Lowest space that now or in the future could be used as a residential space, including unfinished spaces.
+100% First Floor Lowest space that now or in the future could be used as a residential space, including unfinished spaces. | 100% First Floor Lowest level currently used as a residential space. |

-10% Upper floors10% Upper Floors
+10% Upper floors | 10% Upper Floors |

-Floors with 12 units would require 2 duplicates per floor.
+Duplicates are counted floor by floor, not in aggregate.
+Floors with 12 units would require 2 duplicates per floor. |

 There are other quality control samples required most commonly blanks and spike samples that are also based upon the number of locations and/or detectors used at each site.